ropensci-archive/alm/README.md

 You aren't currently not required to use an API key to access the PLoS ALM API, but soon will need to.

-Get your PLoS API key [here](http://api.plos.org/)
+Get your PLoS API key at [http://alm.plos.org/]().

-Put your API key in your .Rprofile file using exactly this: options(PlosApiKey = "YOUalmAPIKEY"), and the functions within this package will be able to use your API key without you having to enter it every time you run a search.
+Put your API key in your .Rprofile file using `options(PlosApiKey = "YOUalmAPIKEY")`, and the functions within this package will be able to use your API key without you having to enter it every time you run a search.
+Alternatively, you can set the key in your options just for the current session by executing `options(PlosApiKey = "YOUalmAPIKEY")`, or pass in to each function call with the `key` parameter.

 ## Quick start